CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide.rst

          // slow down the position signal to 5 Hz m_talonFX.GetPosition().SetUpdateFrequency(5_Hz);

-.. important:: Currently in Phoenix Pro, when different status frame frequencies are specified for signals that share a status frame, the last specified frequency is applied to the status frame.
+.. important:: Currently in Phoenix Pro, when different status signal frequencies are specified for signals that share a status frame, the last specified frequency is applied to the status frame.
 As a result, users should apply the slowest status frame frequencies first and the fastest frequencies last.

 Control Requests
 ----------------